-The fiery Black Sphere has already emerged from hyperspace in the solar system and is rushing straight to Earth to destroy life in the entire Universe.
+The fiery Black Sphere has already emerged from hyperspace in the solar system and rushes straight to Earth to destroy life in the entire Universe.

-Heroes place stones on appropriate pedestals, but do not know how to activate weapons against Evil.
-Leela (Mila Jovovich) suggests: "The wind is blowing ..., The fire is burning ..., It is raining."
+Heroes place stones on appropriate pedestals but do not know how to activate weapons against Evil.
+Leeloo (Mila Jovovich) suggests: "The wind is blowing ..., The fire is burning ..., It is raining."
 Finally, they guess what needs to be done with these elements (Air, Water, Earth, and Fire), and it works.

-The case remains for Leela.
+The case remains for Leeloo.
 Korben confesses her love, and this recognition launches an ancient weapon into the sky in the form of a ray of light, since the Fifth Element is Love.

-The Sphere of Evil, having nearly entered the Earth's atmosphere, is petrified by a ray and, having occupied an orbit, becomes one more satellite of the Earth that looks like the Moon.
+Having nearly entered the Earth's atmosphere, the Sphere of Evil is petrified by a ray and, having occupied an orbit, becomes one more satellite of the Earth that looks like the Moon.

 The film “The Fifth Element” was filmed by director Luc Besson in 1996, more than 20 years ago.